 For each patient, he prepares a personalized plan of care designed to be both comprehensive and compassionate.
 In every case, his goals are to relieve symptoms and enable the best possible quality of life.

-Dr. Rittenberg lectures nationally and internationally, has chaired numerous courses, and has published original research, review articles, and book chapters in the areas of interventional and rehabilitative spine care.
+Dr. Rittenberg lectures nationally and internationally, has chaired numerous continuing education courses for physicians, and has published original research, review articles, and book chapters in the areas of interventional and rehabilitative spine care.

-He has volunteered and held leadership positions in the American Academy of Physical Medicine and Rehabilitation, the North American Spine Society, and the Spine Intervention Society.
-He is the current Vice President of the Spine Intervention Society(SIS).
+He has volunteered and held leadership positions in the American Academy of Physical Medicine and Rehabilitation, the North American Spine Society, and the International Pain and Spine Intervention Society.
+He is the current President of the International Pain and Spine Intervention Society(IPSIS).

 Dr. Rittenberg has earned honors and recognition for his achievements.
 They include being named to the Healthgrades Honor Roll and recognized as a regional top doctor by Castle Connolly, the research and information resource for health care consumers.